-Contact Daryn Kjellquist, Assistive Technology Specialist, at 860-512-3594 or email@example.com.
-He is available to provide training to students with disabilities in the college’s Assistive Technology Lab (L131) on how to use our computer-based assistive technology.
-He also provides textbooks in an electronic format (e-books) to students who qualify.
+Contact Jacquelyn Dannaher, Assistive Technology Specialist, at 860-512-3594 or email@example.com.
+She is available to provide training to students with disabilities in the college’s Assistive Technology Lab (L131) on how to use our computer-based assistive technology.
+She also provides textbooks in an electronic format (e-books) to students who qualify.

 Assistive techology may assist with both specific and non-specific disabilities.
 We have computer programs that magnify for students who have low vision, programs that read text books, auditory enhancement equipment, computer programs that allow students to dictate thus minimizing keystrokes, and software to assist students with thought organization and brainstorming.

-Please note: You may also schedule an appointment to discuss disability services in Advising and Counseling, SSC L108, or by calling 860-512-3320.
+Please note: You may also schedule an appointment to discuss disability services in Advising and Counseling Services, SSC L108, or by calling 860-512-3320.

 Manchester Community College is committed to providing equal access to students with disabilities in accordance with the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.